pelikhan/action-genai-issue-labeller/README.md

 #  action

-A custom GitHub Action that runs the script ``.
+A custom action that automatically assigns labels to a GitHub issue.

 ## Inputs